pollfish/docs/terms/researcher.md

 IX.
 You shall abstain from any misuse and you shall not engage in any fraudulent or deceptive activity in the course of using our Services, including any fraudulent or deceptive activity which aims at gaining direct or indirect profit, benefit or advantage from any available Pollfish reduced rates, incentives, offers, referral bonuses or other benefits as set by Pollfish from time to time.
 Service misuse and/or fraudulent/ deceptive activity, as defined above, includes (but is not limited to) acts of virtual impersonation of allegedly different account operators, use of external machines for purposes of false impersonation, taking advantage of possible bug or similar coding errors which may alter or misdirect calculation of due payments to Pollfish and dissemination of identical surveys through multiple, allegedly unaffiliated, accounts with a view to make false representations of high user activity.
 Where such activity is detected by Pollfish&#39;s monitoring mechanisms, Pollfish may, at its own discretion, immediately block any further use of Pollfish services, disable any fraudulent account, recall all possible offers, benefits, reduced rates and bonuses of which the perpetrator(s) may have taken advantage by means of the aforementioned prohibited activity and request from perpetrator(s) to immediately compensate Pollfish for any caused damage, harm or loss of profit.

-X. Any processing of Pollfish-Respondent personal Data pertaining to personal data of EU/Swiss Citizens by you, shall be compliant with the GDPR and (if located in the US and not already Privacy Shield certified) the principles of the Privacy Shield and you abide that, in any case, no processing of such personal data by you – if and to the extent such data will be provided to you by Pollfish- shall breach the GDPR and/or the US-EU/US-Swiss Privacy Shield Principles..
+X. Any processing of Pollfish-Respondent personal Data pertaining to personal data of EU/Swiss Citizens by you, shall be compliant with the GDPR and you abide that, in any case, no processing of such personal data by you – if and to the extent such data will be provided to you by Pollfish- shall breach the GDPR.
 By accepting this Agreement, you fully accept and agree to the terms of Appendix A of this Agreement, pertaining to permitted uses and processing activities regarding EU/Swiss Citizens&#39; personal data.
 In case of breach of the agreements incorporated in Appendix A of this Agreement, Pollfish shall be entitled to terminate immediately any services provided to you by Pollfish.
 All California- residents&#39; information, possibly provided to you by Pollfish shall be processed by you in accordance to the CCPA.

 XI.
 You will not ask questions (through the survey questionnaires drafted by you) and/or collect real identifiers or direct personally identifiable information of a Pollfish Respondent, such as surname or full name, address, telephone number, billing address, e-mail, identity card number, insurance number, driver&#39;s license number, passport number, social security number, credit/debit card number and/or any similar identifiers which are able to lead directly to the real-life identity of a data-subject.